 - Identify and drive initiatives to improve the quality, safety and effectiveness of anaesthesia and perioperative care in Queensland.

 - Provide expertise, direction and advice to the Department of Health in relation to anaesthesia and perioperative care-related service planning and emerging issues at the local, statewide and national levels.

 - Provide expertise, direction and advice to clinicians caring for patients within the domain of anaesthesia and perioperative care services.

 - Develop an open and supportive environment for clinicians and consumers in relation to anaesthesia and perioperative care in Queensland.

 - Foster education and research in anaesthesia and perioperative care best practice.

-- Pre-anaesthetic Evaluation Framework trials – to support the appropriate and effective triage and assessment of patients undergoing procedures requiring an anaesthetic.
+- Pre-anaesthetic Evaluation Framework – to support the appropriate and effective triage and assessment of patients undergoing procedures requiring an anaesthetic.

 - Quality Focused Interventions for the Relief of Symptoms Team (QFIRST).
 A multidisciplinary model of care to improve the management of high risk patients by providing seamless continuity of care from decision to intervention that aligns with the patients goals for recover (right care in the right place at the right time).

 - Rural Perioperative Team Training Program – to improve operating theatre performance, communication and culture and safe, sustainable service delivery in rural and remote Queensland.